Family Therapy helps people in a close relationship help each other.

 - Difficulties related to ageing and other life cycle changes.

-- Inclusive and considerate of the needs of each member of the family and/or other key relationships (systems) in people’s lives
+- Be inclusive and considerate of the needs of each member of the family and/or other key relationships (systems) in people’s lives

 - Recognise and build on peoples’ strengths and relational resources